 Some Cisco UCS servers require a license for certain RAID configuration options.
-When Cisco UCS Manager associates a service profile containing this local disk policy with a server, Cisco UCS Manager verifies that the selected RAID option is properly licensed.
-If there are issues, Cisco UCS Manager displays a configuration error during the service profile association.
+When Cisco UCS Manager associates a service profile containing this local disk policy with a server, Cisco UCS Manager verifies that

 For RAID license information for a specific Cisco UCS server, see the Hardware Installation Guide for that server.